Understanding How Consumer Demand Changes: A complete walkthrough

 4. Availability of Substitutes and Complements

 The presence of substitutes—goods that can replace a product—can significantly impact demand.
-As an example, if the price of coffee rises, consumers might switch to tea, reducing demand for coffee.
+Take this case: if the price of coffee rises, consumers might switch to tea, reducing demand for coffee.
 Conversely, the availability of complements—products that are used together—can enhance demand.
-As an example, a decrease in the price of smartphones might increase demand for apps or accessories like cases and chargers.
+To give you an idea, a decrease in the price of smartphones might increase demand for apps or accessories like cases and chargers.

 5. Expectations About the Future